OmarGabr0/Vortex_GPGPU_TB/doc/RTL/Core/Fetch Stage.md

 - **`req_data.byteen`**: All bytes of the memory word are enabled for access.
 - **`req_data.data`**: We are not writing to the memory.

+# how it work
+send PC, tag ,uuid of requested warp from schedule stage when schedule stage buffer ready to send data and save those data in the buffer till icache memory is ready to receive data.

+simuleniacly, saving request tag in next module (dp_ram).
 ### VX_dp_ram

 ```verilog